2i2c-org/2i2c-org.github.io/content/blog/2025/repo2docker-docs/index.md

 ## Acknowledgements

-- Thanks to the [NASA VEDA project](../../../collaborators/nasa-veda/) for providing funding and collaboration for this work.
+- Thanks to the [NASA VEDA project](../../../collaborators/nasa-veda/) and to [NASA Open Science](../../../collaborators/nasa-open-science/) for providing funding and collaboration for this work.
 - Thanks to the [JupyterHub community](../../../collaborators/jupyterhub/) for collaboration and review of this work.